-- 1. Secure the desired number of coated wells in the holder. - Add 200 μL of standards or calibrators, specimens, and controls into appropriate wells.
-Freeze (-20 °C) the remaining calibrators and controls as soon as possible after use. - Add 25 μL of Reagent 1 (Biotinylated Antibody) to each well. - Add 25 μL of Reagent 2 (Enzyme labeled antibody) to each well. - Cover the plate with aluminum foil to avoid exposure to light and incubate for 2 hours at room temperature (18-26 °C) with shaking. - Remove liquid from all wells.
+- 1. Secure the desired number of coated wells in the holder. - Add 200 μL of standards specimens and controls into appropriate wells.
+Freeze (-20 °C) the remaining standards and controls as soon as possible after use. - Add 25 μL of Reagent 1 (Biotinylated Antibody) to each well. - 4.
+Add 25 $\mu$ L of Reagent 2 (Enzyme labeled antibody) to each well. - 5.
+Cover the plate with aluminum foil to avoid exposure to light and incubate for 2 hours at room temperature (18-26 °C) with shaking. - Remove liquid from all wells.
 Wash wells five times with 300 μL of 1x wash buffer.
-Blot on absorbent paper towels. - Add 100 μL of luminol substrate to all wells.
-Read the relative light units in each well using a luminometer (0.2-1 second integration time) within 5 minutes of substrate addition.
+Blot on absorbent paper towels. - 7.
+Add 100 $\mu$ L of luminol substrate to all wells.
+Read the relative light units (RLU) in each well using a luminometer (0.2-1 second integration time) within 5 minutes of substrate addition.